 Also See The Secret, a film produced by Prime Time Productions, consists of a series of interviews and dramatizations related to "The Law of Attraction".

-And Section Mysticism in The Church and Doctrines of Demons
+And Section Doctrines of Demons

 Every time I hear someone haul out that hoary old myth that human beings only use about five percent of their brains, I wince.
 I just know the next words I hear will be about the incredible possibilities that supposedly lie hidden within the mind For me, suspicion is an occupational hazard, and I admit that certain pop philosophies set my systems on alert.